Azure/Industrial-IoT/README.md

             // or the defaults used by publisher.
             // It is not allowed to specify 'Name' and 'Flat' properties in this object.
             "EndpointSpecific": [
-                // The following shows how a endpoint specific configuration could look like:
+                // The following shows how a endpoint specific configuration can look like:
                 {
                     // 'ForEndpointUrl' allows to configure for which OPC UA server this
                     // object applies and is a required property for all objects in the